Canadian Alliance of Dance Artists/West Chapter

 Victor Tran; photo Glen Co Photography

-We begin 2021 by announcing that Victor Tran will be joining the staff at CADA/West in the role of Co-Communications.
+We begin 2021 by announcing that Victor Tran is joining the CADA/West staff in the role of Co-Communications.
 With Deanna, Victor will be adding new energy and flare(s) to the website, newsletter and social media.

 Victor Tran is a multifaceted artist and plays a central role in the street dance communities on the unceded territories of the Musqueam, Squamish and Tseil-Waututh Nations.
 Victor is an expert in Breaking and Hustle.
 Known as B.Boy Savage Rock within the underground scene, Sav is also one half of the Hustle duo, Savage & Samuelle.
 Since 2010, Victor has worked as an instructor/mentor, performer, choreographer and event coordinator.
 Victor is a director of the Hustle at RS Dance Society and a recent graduate of the Policy Studies program at Kwantlen Polytechnic University.
 In March 2021, Sav Supreme will receive a Bachelor of Arts with a minor in Language and Cultures.